 Sooner rather than later, you’re going to need something for Inbound Marketing.
 HubSpot has a free version of its Marketing Hub that connects to their CRM.
 You get access to forms, live chat, landing pages, email, and many other nifty things.
 The lowest level Marketing Hub is usually around $50.00/month.
 If at first, that is too pricey, you can integrate your MailChimp email marketing with the HubSpot CRM.

 Hopefully, if your marketing goes well, you’ll need something to track your sales.
 Conveniently enough, HubSpot has a Sales Hub as well.
 There is a free version of the Sales Hub that lets you do many things.
 You can set up a scheduler, a chatbot, and track deals.
 Again, there several levels to the Sales Hub.

 Woohoo!
 Your sales are going great and now you need something for service.
 Holy Sh*t, HubSpot just happens to also have a Service Hub.
 How so very convenient.
 Again, with the free and paid levels for the Service Hub.
 What is really great about all of this is that HubSpot CRM is fantastic, to begin with, but the additional Hubs make it easy to grow your business without having to worry about outgrowing your software and having to start over…again and again and again.

-Over the last few years of loving HubSpot, we finally decided on becoming a Solutions Provider.
-That’s how much we love this stuff.
+Over the last few years of loving HubSpot, I finally decided on becoming a Solutions Provider.
+That’s how much I love this stuff.
 What’s a Solution Provider?
-Well, it means we would be happy to set you up with HubSpot or answer any questions you might have.
-See, they even gave us a badge.
+Well, it means I would be happy to set you up with HubSpot or answer any questions you might have.
+See, they even gave me a badge.
 It’s pretty spiffy.